Once your board is layed out, give it the last finishing checks before you submit it to Fritzing Fab:

 2. Make a paper placement test (optional)

-Use a PDF printout of the PCB view to make a paper placement test.
+Use a PDF printout of the PCB view to make a paper placement test (File > Export for Production > Etchable PDF).
 Check if everything is in a sensible position and if the dimensions of the footprints and your actual components match each other.
 You will be surprised how helpful this step is.

 3. Fill up blank areas with copper (optional)

 Use Routing > Ground Fill > Ground Fill from the menu to fill the blank areas of your PCB with copper and connect them to your ground signal.
 It makes your circuit resilient to electromagnetic interference and there will be less chemical waste produced during manufacturing.

 Be careful with this step, though: If you have a "messy" sketch where there are some unrouted connections containing connections between ground and power, or if you're unsure, use a plain Copper Fill instead.
 This will not attempt to connect itself to ground.

 Note for Advanced Users: We will automatically re-apply a copper fill to your PCB in the production process.
 If you absolutely want to keep areas of your PCB free of copper, just place a "copper fill blocker" there.